Netflix/metaflow-extensions-template/README.md

 to use and benefit from the OSS release of Metaflow while still having Metaflow tightly coupled with our execution environment.
 This document highlights the approach we use to achieve this.

-**Anything described in this document is not guaranteed to be supported as Metaflow evolves.
-Metaflow will not actively break anything described here but internal APIs, which this approach relies on, are not guaranteed to be stable or backward compatible like the user-facing APIs.
-This is not meant for the casual user.
-Please let us know of your use case if you choose to proceed.**

 ## User stories